mingyli/lexicon/README.md

 ### Usage

 `tfidf` calculates the tf-idf value of a word in a document, with respect to a collection of documents.
-The function supports the option for distributed calculations.
-This should only be used with collections containing a large number of documents because the distributed client suffers from some overhead.
+The function supports the option for parallel calculations.
+This should only be used with collections containing a large number of documents because threading suffers from some overhead.

 ```python
 damn = Album('lyrics/kendrick/damn.json')